 A safe backyard is one that is designed for summertime fun.
 Before you hold that barbeque or party, however, there are a few things that you should do to get your backyard ready.
-For instance, check the lawn and surrounding areas carefully for holes, exposed tree roots, and other potential hazards.
+For instance, carefully check the lawn and surrounding areas for holes, exposed tree roots, and other potential hazards.
 Some of them can ruin the fun like a twisted ankle or skinned knee.
 Fill any holes you find, and cover or remove roots to increase safety.

 If camping is your interpretation of summer, there are important things to know before you get started.
 Like with swimming, you should never hike or camp alone.
 If you don’t know first aid or it has been a while, take a refresher course, and re-stock your first aid kit.
 Don’t forget to drink plenty of water and wear sunscreen, hat, and insect repellant.
 Be meticulous when using bug spray; however, some pesticides can cause skin irritation or otherwise harm your health.
-Finally, stay on clearly marked trails or carry both a map and a compass with you at all times and obey all policies and guidelines for proper fire safety.
+Finally, stay on clearly marked trails or always carry a map and a compass with you and obey all policies and guidelines for proper fire safety.